 As you are aware, the key to soundproofing is by adding mass to the surface to increase sound absorption.
 So when you buy thick and dense curtains, you are indirectly adding a layer of insulation to your windows.

-They become even thicker when they are rolled and this enables them to block sound and light passing through your windows.
+They become even thicker when they are rolled and this enables them to block noise and light passing through your windows.

-For a more enhanced performance of blackout curtains, you can add window liners or blackout panels to increase their sound dead-deadening properties.
+For a more enhanced performance of blackout curtains, you can add window liners or blackout panels to increase their noise dead-deadening properties.

 There is one notable setback with the curtains option.
-Aside from the fact that they produce minimal results in terms of blocking sound, curtains can trap cold air between the back of the curtain and the window.
+Aside from the fact that they produce minimal results in terms of blocking noise , curtains can trap cold air between the back of the curtain and the window.

 Over time this cold air can condense and result in the growth of mold.
 This may cause damage to windows through rotting and lead to further repair expenses.